Police: Mother dies following shooting rampage in New Mexico

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

-Twenty-one-year-old Damian Herrera is accused of fatally shooting his stepfather and brother before turning the gun on his mother on Thursday.

-Authorities have said he then traveled 200 miles (322 kilometers) across New Mexico and fatally shot two more people before he was arrested.
+He then traveled 200 miles (322 kilometers) across New Mexico and fatally shot two more people before he was arrested, authorities said.

+His sister and others were at the family home in La Madera when the shootings began.

+Witnesses told police that Herrera shot his stepfather first while the two were outside.
+Hearing his calls, Herrera’s brother and mother went outdoors.
+The brother was shot in the neck during a struggle, and Herrera then shot his mother in the head as she begged for mercy, according to a criminal complaint.